jimregiandrew/quat-orient/README.md

 179.5519155557356
 ```

 This qaternion effects an approx 180 degree rotation about the z-axis (note that quaternion rotation effects a rotation of double the angle defined by it's real term).
-And on this return trip this was how I (re) mounted the phone, using my eyecrometer.
+And on this return trip this was how I (re) mounted the phone, again according to my eyecrometer.

-This algorithm converges pretty quickly.
+The algorithm converges pretty quickly.
 After 10 seconds of data (of speed > 7 kmph) it's quite a reasonable estimate as shown by:
 ```
 import numpy as np
 import quaternions as qu